ItsNiklas/domjudge-docker/README.md

 The judgehost is based on `ubuntu:jammy`.
 If you want to support more programming languages, you need to edit `install_languages.sh` inside the docker folder to enable, disable, add or update languages.
-You can add arbitrary packages or ppa's to support more.
+You can add arbitrary packages or PPAs to support more.
 Currently, the script tries to install up-to-date versions of the languages, as of writing.

 Enter the judgehost container and chroot to verify that everything is set up correctly: